 Things to keep in mind...

 - Market conditions are unpredictable and you’ll need to weigh the benefits of completing your home prep list against the risks of waiting to list your home for sale.
-Nobody knows where the market (or the virus) is headed – the only thing we know for sure is what’s happening right now.
+Nobody knows where the market is headed – the only thing we know for sure is what’s happening right now.

 - Safety protocols: Before hiring anyone, ask about their safety protocols, especially if you are still living in the home.

 - Focus on the most important fixes: this is probably not the best time to be contemplating big renovations.

 - If you’re in a condo: check with your property manager about any restrictions on non-residents entering the condominium building.

 - Pressure wash the driveway, walkways AND you roof (We do arial photography when & where permitted by local ordinance)